-- Companion services: Supervision, housekeeping, shopping, meal preparation, recreational activities and visiting. - Personal care services: Help with eating, bathing, dressing, toileting, exercising and other personal care. - Complex care: Medical injections, wound care, catheter care, physical therapy and other medical needs provided by a licensed healthcare professional.
-Typically, these types of skilled care services are ordered by a nurse and a home health care agency co-ordinates them.
+- Companion services: Supervision, recreational activities and visiting. - Personal care services: Help with eating, bathing, dressing, toileting, exercising and other personal care. - Homemaker services: Housekeeping, shopping and meal preparation. - Skilled care: Medical injections, wound care, physical therapy and other medical needs provided by a licensed health professional.
+Typically, these types of skilled care services are ordered by a doctor and a home health care agency co-ordinates them.